 So, you can stop brushing and prevent damage to the gums and braces.
 Sadly, you don’t get this feature with a regular toothbrush.
 So, you have to control yourself from hurting the braces and gums.

 You need to brush your teeth at least for 2 minutes.
-Brushing too long can hurt your teeth, gums, and braces whereas brushing less than 2 minutes doesn’t clean your teeth effectively.
+Brushing too long can hurt your teeth, gums, and braces whereas brushing for less than 2 minutes doesn’t clean your teeth effectively.

 But, many people, especially kids, don’t maintain this.
 However, while wearing braces, you must give enough time to clean your teeth thoroughly.